tahmed971/classifying_music_moods/README.md

 3. Random Forests - 57.3%
 4. Baseline - 34.12%

-## Conclusion
+## Conclusion, Challenges & Next Steps:
 As you can see from above, my scores performed better than the baseline, though these models need to be improved before one can confidently apply this to something practical like a mood based recommendation system.

 One of the challenges with extracting spectral features from a sound was that many of the features were returned  as a matrix instead of individual values.
 This meant I had to find a way to aggregate each cell, eventually deciding to use the numpy.ravel() function to flatten each array, followed by the use of aggregate functions.

 As a next step, I'm going to use an image recognition model within a Convolutional Neural Network to analyse each song's spectrogram image to optimistically improve my accuracy, precision and recall.

 ## Key tools for this project
 - NumPy, Pandas, Matplotlib, scikit-learn, Seaborn